Undistraction/position/README.md

 This project takes Hugo Giraudel's [mixin](http://hugogiraudel.com/2014/05/19/new-offsets-sass-mixin/) and adds some nice features.

-## Dependencies & Compatability

-It has no dependencies on other Sass libs and should work with Sass 3.3 and up, though it's currently only tested in 3.4.

 ## Docs

-You can view the docs locally in Chrome using:
+You can view the docs online [here](http://undistraction.github.io/position/docs/) or locally in Chrome by running the following:

 ```
 $ sh docs.sh